navasmontilla/CAELUM/README.md

-# CÆLUM: An academic high-order finite-volume solver for the compressible Euler equations and related problems
+# CÆLUM: An academic high-order finite-volume solver for the compressible Euler equations and related models

 ## Table of Contents